 US car sales mostly up through June as larger vehicles reign

-[NEW YORK] Leading automakers reported mostly higher US sales for the first half of 2018 on Tuesday, bolstered by a strengthening economy and continued robust demand for larger vehicles despite rising gasoline prices.
+LEADING carmakers on Tuesday reported mostly higher US sales for the first half of 2018, bolstered by a strengthening economy and continued robust demand for larger vehicles despite rising petrol prices.

 General Motors, Fiat Chrysler, Toyota and Volkswagen all reported higher sales through the end of June, while Ford and Honda reported a modest decline even as they described overall market conditions as robust.

-The automaker cited double-digit increases in deliveries of pickup trucks and large SUVs in the second quarter.

-"Tax reform raised take-home pay, consumer confidence is high and household balance sheets are healthy," GM chief economist Elaine Buckberg said.
+"Tax reform raised take-home pay, consumer confidence is high and household balance sheets are healthy," said GM chief economist Elaine Buckberg.

 Ford executives said the effects of US trade tensions were too uncertain to predict at this point but they agreed with the upbeat assessment of US market conditions.

-Mr LaNeve said demand for pickup trucks and other large vehicles was "amazing", with no sign customers were avoiding the vehicles despite higher petrol prices.
+He added that demand for pick-up trucks and other large vehicles was "amazing", with no sign of customers avoiding the vehicles despite higher petrol prices.
 US petrol prices are about 28 per cent higher than a year ago.

 Ford's sedan sales fell 12.6 per cent in the first half of 2018, while truck sales rose 4.2 per cent in the same period.
 SUV sales slipped 0.7 per cent.